 - Law across boundaries and globalising law

-- National legal order and its Nordic characters and European connections
+- National legal system and its Nordic characteristics and European connections

 - Law, digitalisation and technology